lainio/err2/README.md

         removed.
 - 0.8.9 Bug fixes, deprecations, new Tracer API, preparing `err2` for 1.0
 - 0.8.10 New assertion functions and helpers for tests
-- 0.8.11 Remove deprecations, new *global* err values and `try.IsXX` functions
+- 0.8.11 Remove deprecations, new *global* err values and `try.IsXX` functions, more documentation.